ukyuav/BC5-datalogger/README.md

  - [MCC Universal Library for Linux C/C++ Documentation](https://www.mccdaq.com/PDFs/Manuals/UL-Linux/c/index.html)

 ## TODOs
-* Time synchronization currently does not work as intended, the DAQ should be the master and VN the slave, however SYNC_IN is not responsive on the VN300 so far.
+* Time synchronization between DAQ and VN should be more heavily tested and improved.
+We are seeing slight time drift between the amount of samples each device are taking although it is very little (worst has been 12ms drift at 20kHz DAQ and 200Hz VN).
-* DAQ sampling should happen asynchronously from the main program.
+* Clean up how extract.cpp parses vn packets
-* The binary packets from both the VN and DAQ need to be periodically sent via serial to an XBEE radio.
-This should run as a seperate thread.
+* rename exctract.cpp